 The Center for Applied Technology

-The Center for Applied Technology will also provide Northeast Nebraska with a facility to support management training for industry, encourage ongoing employee development, foster small business entrepreneurs interested in manufacturing, and engage in applied research with industry.
+The Center for Applied Technology will provide Northeast Nebraska with a facility to support management training for industry, encourage ongoing employee development, foster small business entrepreneurs interested in manufacturing, and engage in applied research with industry.

-The Nebraska Department of Education recently identified industrial technology teachers as a critical need area across the state; these teachers are needed to provide students with the education to support Nebraska's industries with just-in-time employees.
+The Nebraska Department of Education identified industrial technology teachers as a critical need area across the state; these teachers are needed to provide students with the education to support Nebraska's industries with just-in-time employees.
 Wayne State College is the only four-year institution in Nebraska that offers an Industrial Technology Education program.
 In addition, Nebraska is one of the top three states with the fastest growth in technology jobs.
 For this industry to grow and prosper, additional college graduates who have the ability to design, deploy, integrate and manage both emerging (advanced manufacturing, robotics and 3-D printing) and traditional (construction, manufacturing and planning/design) technologies are needed.

 The Center for Applied Technology will serve as a gateway of opportunity for hundreds of students to experience today's manufacturing industry in an environment that cultivates interest and excitement in the area of industrial technology.
 This premier facility complimented by top-notch faculty who deliver an industry based curriculum will attract students from high schools as well as the community colleges to seek careers in this growing area.
 Furthermore, the Center for Applied Technology will serve as the career academy for northeast Nebraska school districts introducing thousands of high school students to careers in industrial technology.